-Swissport Aviation Security provides security services for more than 40 customers in over 12 countries worldwide.
+Swissport Aviation Security (Checkport) provides security services for more than 40 customers in over 10 countries worldwide.
 The team working within the organisation is highly trained in both security and vulnerability assessments, providing complete solutions for our customers.
 Swissport Aviation Security customers have the flexibility to choose the solution fit for them; be it on a local or a global level, the Checkport entities guarantee full flexibility for the procurement of security services.
-Our services and expertise in this specialised field are based on more than 20 years' experience within Aviation Security with a clear focus on, and commitment to, quality solutions and integrated products for the client's convenience.
-Working with a company like Swissport allows our clients to purchase security services via Ground Handling and Cargo and benefit from the synergies realised by the integration of security tasks in existing processes, such as:
+Our services and expertise in this specialised field are based on more than 20 years' experience within Aviation Security with a clear focus on, and commitment to quality solutions and integrated products for the client's convenience.
+Working with Swissport allows our clients to purchase security services via ground handling and cargo and benefit from the synergies realized by the integration of security tasks in existing processes, such as:

-- · Check-In Security Combined Check-In and Security Services - Gate Security Combined Gate and Security Services - · Cabin Clean & Search Combined Cleaning and Security Services
+- · Check-In Security Combined Check-In and Security Services - · Gate Security Combined Gate and Security Services - Cabin Clean & Search Combined Cleaning and Security Services